oracle/graal/docs/getting-started/graalvm-enterprise/oci/cloud-shell.md

     ctrl+C
     ```

-4. Next build a native executable for this Spring Boot application using the Maven profile:
+4. Next build a native executable for this Spring Boot application using the Maven profile.

+    ```shell
+    mvn package -Dnative
+    ```
+    At this step, using GraalVM Enterprise version 22.2.0, may get the following error:

+    ```shell
+    Fatal error: com.oracle.svm.core.util.VMError$HostedError: The classpath of com.oracle.svm.hosted.NativeImageGeneratorRunner must not contain ".".
+This can happen implicitly if the builder runs exclusively on the --module-path but specifies the com.oracle.svm.hosted.NativeImageGeneratorRunner main class without --module.
+    ```
+    Starting 22.2, the `native-image` tool, that the Spring AOT plugin invokes in the background, runs on the module path.
+As a quick workaround, disable the default module path by exporting the `USE_NATIVE_IMAGE_JAVA_PLATFORM_MODULE_SYSTEM` variable and re-run the Maven package command:

+    ```shell
+    export USE_NATIVE_IMAGE_JAVA_PLATFORM_MODULE_SYSTEM=false
+    ```
     ```shell
     mvn package -Dnative
     ```